Movatterモバイル変換

 The 2000s Portal

-From top left, clockwise: The Twin Towers of the originalWorld Trade Center on fire and theStatue of Liberty on the left during theterrorist attacks on September 11, 2001; theeuro enters into European currency in 2002; a statue ofSaddam Hussein being toppled during theIraq War in 2003, and in 2006, Hussein would beexecuted for crimes against humanity; U.S. troops heading toward an army helicopter inAfghanistan during thewar on terror;social media platforms on the internetbecome widely popular; a Chinese soldier gazes at the2008 Summer Olympics commencing inBeijing; the2008 financial crisis, the largestfinancial crisis since theGreat Depression;a tsunami from the Indian Ocean earthquake kills over 230,000 in 2004, and becomes the strongest earthquake since the1964 Alaska earthquake
+From top left, clockwise: The Twin Towers of the originalWorld Trade Center on fire and theStatue of Liberty on the left during theterrorist attacks on September 11, 2001; theeuro enters into European currency in 2002; a statue ofSaddam Hussein being toppled during theIraq War in 2003, and in 2006, Hussein would beexecuted for crimes against humanity; U.S. troops heading toward an army helicopter inAfghanistan during thewar on terror;social media platforms and the internetbecome widely popular; a Chinese soldier gazes at the2008 Summer Olympics commencing inBeijing; the2008 financial crisis, the largestfinancial crisis since theGreat Depression;a tsunami from the Indian Ocean earthquake kills over 230,000 in 2004, and becomes the strongest earthquake since the1964 Alaska earthquake

 The2000s (pronounced "two-thousands") was adecade that began on January 1, 2000, and ended on December 31, 2009.